bcgsc/kollector-mpet/README.md

 The MPET read pairs act as anchors for recruiting PET reads for the assembly.
 As such, the coverage depth of the MPET pairs is not important to ensure a good outcome.
-The most significant factors affecting the results are the the length of the MPET reads, the sequencing error rate of the MPET reads, and the coverage depth of the PET reads.
+The most significant factors affecting the results are the length of the MPET reads, the sequencing error rate of the MPET reads, and the coverage depth of the PET reads.